 With its lush natural beauty, there's no doubt about it: Michès is absolutely stunning.
 These activities and excursions are a perfect mix of fun, adventure, and, of course, epic photo ops.

-- The two lagoons that make up the Redonda and Limón Lagoons Scientific Reserve (Laguna Redonda and Laguna Limón, respectively) are home to some incredible flora and fauna, including tropical birds.
+- The two lagoons that make up the Redonda and Limón Lagoons Scientific Reserve (Laguna Redonda and Laguna Limón, respectively) are home to some incredible flora and fauna.

 Where to Stay in Michès